dsenda/Smiles/Readme.md

 # DA6
 This folder contains all the finalized codes inside.
 The DA6 folder also contains the word file **(Senda_DA6_documentation)** that documents the c code including screenshots.

+# Midterm2
+This folder contains all the finalized codes inside.
+The Midterm2 folder also contains the pdf file **(Senda_Midterm2_documentation)** that documents the c code including screenshots.